 The upper is tightly woven durable synthetics.
 You get protection, moisture-wicking, and structural strength, plus breathability!

 Nice sock liner from EVa, tried and tested, so we know it works for runners.
 The shoe gives great bounce back thanks to reliable shoe technology from Ignite.

-The shoe durability looks good with the built-in outsole constructed from carbon rubber.
+The shoe's durability looks good with the built-in outsole constructed from carbon rubber.

-Grip is good and will appeal to runners.
+The grip is excellent and will appeal to runners.

 You get a lot for your money.
 The price won't drain your account.
-Try out the shoe and see what you think.
+Try out this shoe and see what you think.

 - Lots of Puma shoe tech